Bellasaurusx/BeeLine/README.md

 4. Start the mobile app:
     npx expo start
 5. Scan the QR code in Expo Go to open BeeLine on your device.
-    If rewuests fail, restart with cache cleared: npx expo start -c
+    If requests fail, restart with cache cleared: npx expo start -c

 ## Contributors